The “Freethinkers” Story

 Planting new white pines at the Andrew Roll Cemetery

 In 2005 the congregation hired its first-ever minister, Rev.JodyWhelden, to be its leader and teacher.
 Jody, an ordained Unitarian Universalist minister, served part-time for two years, and can be credited with helping to lay the foundation for organizational development and membership growth.
 When Jody moved on in June of 2007, the congregation initiated an eight-month long search process for a new leader.
 In March of 2008, the congregation hired Andrew Kerr - an organic produce farmer and University of Chicago Divinity School graduate - as its Speaker.
 Andrew left in early 2013.
 Currently, the Congregation is experimenting with having Associate Speakers for the congregational year which runs from July 1 - June 30.
 These Associate Speakers will lead four to five Unitarian-Universalist second and fourth Sunday programs.
-Associate Speakers for the 2016/17 congregation year will be Larry Collins, a long-time resident of rural Mazomanie and for 30-plus years the host of the summer festival “Jazz on the River.”
-He is ordained in both the Presbyterian Church (USA) and the United Church of Christ and has served congregations in Madison, Prairie du Sac, Mazomanie, Richland Center and Platteville; Robin Proud, regular speaker at Prairie Unitarian Universalist Society, Madison and guest speaker for ten UU congregations in Minnesota and Wisconsin; Rob Brink, a protestant minister turned atheist, Dr. Penny Andrews, a hospice chaplain and early member of James Reeb UU and Pema Antoniotti, a Buddhist teacher.
+Associate Speakers for the 2020/21 congregation year will be Robin Proud, regular speaker at Prairie Unitarian Universalist Society, Madison and guest speaker for ten UU congregations in Minnesota and Wisconsin; Rob Brink, a protestant minister turned atheist, Dr. Penny Andrews, a hospice chaplain and early member of James Reeb UU and Pema Antoniotti, a Buddhist teacher and hospital chaplain.